By Peter Adamson – to be published in 2021, price £9.99

 Reading this book is like going for a walk with a friend who, with a novelist’s eye for detail, enthrals you with historical facts, scientific discoveries, literary gossip and political protests.
 The view from the Wittenham Clumps takes in not only the conservation success story of the red kites and the vulnerability of the glorious beech trees, but also a hedgerow that represents one of England’s most bitter class conflicts and a fusion reactor that generates temperatures greater than the centre of the sun.

 Adamson delves into local history to find events of global significance, such as how the son of a local vicar turned a simple tax protest into the American Revolution.
 Here, too, lived the explorer who travelled with Scott to the South Pole only to be haunted ever after by the decision he took, alone, on the edge of the Great Ice Barrier.
-The Clumps were artist Paul Nash’s favourite subject; John Masefield wrote one of the greatest of all war poems in the farmhouse below; Rosamund Lehmann and Cecil Day-Lewis notoriously became lovers in a local manor house; and the nearby 1960s council estate boasts links to Bing Crosby and Dorothy Lamour.
+The Clumps were artist Paul Nash’s favourite subject; John Masefield wrote one of the greatest of all war poems in the farmhouse below; Rosamund Lehmann and Cecil Day-Lewis notoriously became lovers in a local manor house; and the nearby 1960s council estate was has a history that includes Bing Crosby and Dorothy Lamour.

 Part 1: A step away from a story …